steventroughtonsmith/SafariTabBar/README.md

 # SafariTabBar

-This is a simplistic recreation of the MobileSafari tab bar on iPad (prior to iPadOS 15).
-It is also very unfinished, and **not** intended in any way to be a usable control or library in your apps.
+This is a simplistic recreation of the classic MobileSafari tab bar on iPad and visionOS.
+It is very unfinished, and **not** intended in any way to be a usable control or library in your apps.
 I'm providing this as illustrative sample code just because it's kinda neat.

-This code also demonstrates how you could drag a tab out into a new window on iPad, using NSUserActivity.
+This code also demonstrates how you might drag a tab out into a new window on iPad, using NSUserActivity.

 ### Issues